National Compensation Survey: Glossary of Employee Benefit Terms

 Employee assistance programs (EAPs).
 These programs provide structured plans, closely related to employee wellness programs, that typically deal with more serious personal problems than the essentially medical problems covered by wellness programs.
 EAPs can offer referral services, or referral services in combination with counseling services.
 Both the referral services and the counseling services may be supplied by company personnel, by an outside organization under contract, or by a combination of both.

 Health savings accounts (HSAs).These financial tools are employee-owned portable accounts that use tax-exempt contributions to pay for medical expenses.
 HSAs are used in combination with employer-provided high-deductible health plans (HDHPs) with annual maximum limits on out-of-pocket and deductible expenses.
 Other features include the rollover of unused contributions from year to year and tax-free interest.

-Savings with no employer contributions.
-These are cash or deferred arrangement plans used to fund savings and retirement plans authorized by section 401(k), 403(b), or 457 of the Internal Revenue Code.
-The employees’ contributions can be pre- and post-tax.
+Pretax savings with no employer contributions.
+These are cash or deferred arrangements used to fund savings and retirement plans authorized by section 401(k), 403(b), or 457 of the Internal Revenue Code.
+The employees’ contributions reduce their salaries for tax purposes.

 Stock option plans allow establishment employees the right to buy company stock at a fixed price by a fixed time.
 Stock options are available only to employees of for-profit private industry establishments.

 Performance.This type of stock option is offered to employees only if certain company performance criteria, such as earnings-per-share targets, are met.

 Signing.
 This type of stock option is offered to employees to join a firm by giving them a chance to make a significant capital gain.